CPJKU/dcase_task2/README.md

 For a detailed description of the entire audio tagging system please visit the [corresponding github page]().
-In this README I just provide
+In this README I just provide the technical instructions to set up the project.

 # Getting Started